Military Reaction Force: Glen Road shooting

-On 22 June 1972, the Provisional IRA announced that it would begin a ceasefire in four days, as a prelude to secret talks with the British Government.
+On 22 June 1972, the Provisional IRA announced that it would begin a ceasefire in four days, as a prelude to secret talks with the British government.
 That afternoon, MRF members in an unmarked car shot and wounded three Catholic men standing by a car at Glen Road bus terminus.
 A man in a nearby house was also wounded by the gunfire.
 Shortly afterward, the MRF unit's car was stopped by the Royal Ulster Constabulary (RUC) and the occupants were arrested.
 Inside the car was a Thompson sub-machine gun, "for years the IRA's favourite weapon".
 One of the MRF members—Clive Graham Williams—was charged with attempted murder.
 He told the court that two of the men had been armed, and one had fired at the MRF car.
 He claimed he was returning fire.
 Witnesses said that none of the civilians were armed, and that it was an unprovoked attack.
 Police forensics experts found no evidence that the civilians had fired weapons.
 However, key witnesses were not called to give evidence in person, and Williams was acquitted on 26 June 1973.
 He was later promoted and awarded the Military Medal for bravery.

 St James's Crescent shooting

 On the night of 27 September 1972, the MRF shot dead Catholic civilian Daniel Rooney and wounded his friend Brendan Brennan.
 They were shot from a passing car while standing on a street corner at St James's Crescent, in the Falls district.
-The British Army told journalists that the two men fired at an undercover patrol and that the patrol returned fire.
-It further claimed that the two men were IRA members.
+British Army told journalists that the two men fired at an undercover Army patrol and that the patrol returned fire.
+They also claimed that the two men were IRA members.
 The IRA, the men's families, and residents of the area denied this, and Rooney's name has never appeared on a republican roll of honour.
 An inquest was held in December 1973.
 The court was told that forensic tests on the men's hands and clothing found no firearms residue.
 The six soldiers involved repeated the British Army's claim, but they did not appear at the inquest.
 Their statements were read by a police officer and they were referred to by initials.